US quarterly GDP is at its highest point since 2014, but it’s unlikely to last for a number of reasons, writes…

 More than that, there are a bunch of good reasons to believe that this particular 4.1% growth number was due to transitory factors.

 The Trump tax cuts were both massive and hit at just the right time.
+First-quarter tax payments were due in mid-April and the new tax rates led to an instant boost in post-tax profits.

 Recall also that many US firms gave one-off bonuses to workers – largely as a marketing device to shift attention away from the massive boost owners of capital were getting at the expense of future budget deficits.